EtherealEngine/etherealengine-docs/docs/01_gettingStarted/03_developer/02_typescript.md

   ...
 ```

-:::info[advanced]
+:::info
 The `defineState()` method registers a collection of Record objects.
 A `Record` is a schema in a third party runtime schema definition language that Ethereal Engine uses.
 :::

 ### PaddleSystem: Introduction to Event Sourced State
 Ethereal Engine uses an event sourced state paradigm.
-Sourcing state and responding to that state is asynchronous but a single 'effect' or outcome results, rather than having to propagate potentially thousands of successive state changes.

 :::info
 A good discussion about Event Sourcing can be found here:
 https://domaincentric.net/blog/event-sourcing-snapshotting
 :::
+Sourcing state and responding to that state is asynchronous.
+But, rather than having to propagate potentially thousands of successive state changes, a single 'effect' or outcome will result from this process.

 In an Event Sourced system, the current state of an aggregate is usually reconstituted from the full history of events.
-It means that before handling a command we need to do a full read of a single fine-grained stream and transport the events over the network.
-This allows late joiners to synchronize with the overall game state.
+This means that, before handling a command, we need to do a full read of a single fine-grained stream and transport the events over the network.

+This design allows late joiners of the game to synchronize with the overall game state.

-In `PaddleSystem.ts` we define a set of actions explicitly like so:
+We define a set of actions explicitly in `PaddleSystem.ts`:
 ```ts
 export class PaddleActions {
   static spawnPaddle = defineAction({